-In addition to the fields above, you can add any additional data you like.
-You may want to include an order status, category, sku code or whichever fields you need to drive your segmentation strategy.
+In addition to the fields above, other typical fields related to a transaction are available.
+You may want your import to include an order status, category, sku code or whichever fields you need to drive your segmentation strategy.

 We recommend you only include data you wish to use for segmenting your audience.
 That way you limit the data within the platform and keep things nice and simple.

-If you need to add additional data, you can include those extra fields into the import process using ‘new item field’.
-During the import, a new field will be created using the ‘column name’ you’ve used during the import and that content to the transaction data.
+If you need to add additional data, you can include those extra fields into the import process add them to your template and the transaction (based on the OrderID) will be updated accordingly.

 Creating a Transaction Template